Udzu/pudzu/pillar.md

 ('RED', 'GREEN', 'BLUE')
 ```

+**Colormaps**: various matplotlib-compatible colormap generators, e.g. for use with Image.from_gradient below.
+Requires numpy.
+Includes the following.

-**GradientColormap**: generate matplotlib-style colormap (e.g. for use with Image.from_gradient below) from a sequence of RGBA colors, and optionally the spacing intervals between them.
-Can also be used as a discrete (cycling) colormap.
+*GradientColormap*: generate a colormap from a sequence of RGBA colors, and optionally the spacing intervals between them.
+Can also be used as a discrete cycling colormap.

 ```python
 >> cmap1 = GradientColormap("black", (0,128,0,128), "#008000", intervals=(1,2))